What you want for drawing with pen and ink

 Longstride Illustration Pen Holder

-Made by Coppertist.wu – Looks great and keeps your pen from rolling off the drafting table.
-Get a 15% discount on your brass snake pen holder using code ‘Gendron15′.
+Looks great and keeps your pen from rolling off the drafting table.
+Made by Coppertistwu.
+Get a discount on my brass snake pen holder using code ‘Gendron15′.

 Shopping Cart